Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Day at Scawdell Island

 It was 35 years ago that the Coral Expeditions story began in Townsville, North Queensland.
 We started with a small submarine chaser, operating very small group expeditions along the coastline between Townsville and Cairns.
-A return home on our 35th anniversary aboard new vessel Coral Adventurer will be a great celebration and we look forward to setting ashore at some of these stops on this stretch of our voyage.
+A return home on our 35th anniversary aboard Coral Adventurer will be a great celebration and we look forward to setting ashore at some of these stops on this stretch of our voyage.

 Traditional custodians: Traditional owners and custodians, the Bindal and Wulgurukaba People are the first people to have lived in the Townsville region.